myersm0/werkverzeichnis/README.md

 $ wv get mozart k 300i --edition 6
 Sonata in A major, K. 300i
 ```

+All three calls above resolve to the same composition ID in our system.

 ## Configuration
 The CLI can be customized to match your preferences.
 Create a config file at `~/.config/wv/config.toml`: